afqueiruga/afqueiruga.github.io/_posts/2017-11-29-scientific-blogging.md

 between the `head` tags in `head.html`.
 The inline modification lets me write the standard commands like `\$\alpha\$` embedded in the text,
 $\alpha$.
 Dollar signs in the code blocks are now an issue, but fortunately I don't program in any languages that use them.
+Note the 'http**s**'; github.io won't load the script over http.